 In order to put in to context the potential successes and failures of the restorative process, extensive monitoring and environmental data will be collected throughout the term of the project and beyond.
-Three PhD students are attached to the project:
+PhD student attached to the project is:

 Our partners include:

 The University of Portsmouth, University of Southampton, MDL Marinas, Southern Inshore Fisheries and Conservation Authority.